ansible/ansible/README.md

     [raleigh]
     192.168.10.52

-When running ansible commands, specific hosts are addressed by wildcard or group name.
+When running ansible commands, hosts are addressed by name, wildcard, or group name.
-This is required for all ansible commands.

-    '*.example.com'
+This specifier is used in all ansible commands.  'all' is a built-in group name that matches all hosts.
+Group names and host wildcards can be mixed as needed:

+    all
+    'web*.example.com'
+    'appservers;dbservers'
     'atlanta;raleigh'
-    'database*;appserver*'
-    '192.168.10.50;192.168.10.52'
+    '192.168.10.50'

 Example: Massive Parallelism and Running Shell Commands
 =======================================================